mobxjs/mobx/docs/refguide/computed.md

 </details>

-## 🚀 Options
+## Options [🚀]

-Usually `computed` behaves the way you want it to out of the box, but it's possible to customize its behavior by passing in an `options` argument:
+`computed` usually behaves the way you want it to out of the box, but it's possible to customize its behavior by passing in an `options` argument:

 -   `name`: String, the debug name used in spy and the [MobX developer tools](https://github.com/mobxjs/mobx-devtools).
 -   `equals`: By default `comparer.default`.
 This acts as a comparison function for comparing the previous value with the next value.
 If this function considers the previous and next values to be equal, then observers will not be re-evaluated.
 This is useful when working with structural data, and types from other libraries.
 For example, a computed [moment](https://momentjs.com/) instance could use `(a, b) => a.isSame(b)`. `comparer.structural` and `comparer.shallow` come in handy if you want to use structural/shallow comparison to determine whether the new value is different from the previous value (and as a result notify observers).
-See also `computed.struct` as [discussed above](#tips).
+Check out the [`computed.struct`](#computed-struct) section above.
 -   `requiresReaction`: It is recommended to set this one to `true` on very expensive computed values.
-If you try to read its value outside reactive context, in which case it might nob e cached, this will cause the computed to throw, instead of doing an expensive re-evalution.
+If you try to read its value outside of the reactive context, in which case it might not be cached, it will cause the computed to throw instead of doing an expensive re-evalution.
--   `keepAlive`: This avoids suspending computed values when they are not observed by anybody (see the above explanation).
+-   `keepAlive`: This avoids suspending computed values when they are not observed by anything (see the above explanation).
 Can potentially create memory leaks, similar to the ones discussed for [reactions](autorun.md#always-dispose-reactions).

-### 🚀 Built-in comparers
+### Built-in comparers [🚀]

 MobX provides four built-in `comparer`s which should cover most needs for the `equals` option of `computed` (they can be used for `reaction` as well):

--   `comparer.identity`: Uses the identity (`===`) operator to determine if two values are the same.
+-   `comparer.identity` uses the identity (`===`) operator to determine if two values are the same.
--   `comparer.default`: The same as `comparer.identity`, but also considers `NaN` to be equal to `NaN`.
+-   `comparer.default` is the same as `comparer.identity`, but also considers `NaN` to be equal to `NaN`.
--   `comparer.structural`: Performs deep structural comparison to determine if two values are the same.
+-   `comparer.structural` performs deep structural comparison to determine if two values are the same.
--   `comparer.shallow`: Performs shallow structural comparison to determine if two values are the same.
+-   `comparer.shallow` performs shallow structural comparison to determine if two values are the same.

 You can import `comparer` from `mobx` to access these.